rgalanakis/robgforpps/_pages/one-city.md

 For example, urban households have 1/4 of the GHG emissions of suburban households.
 By increasing enrollment, PPS would have a large emissions reduction impact.
 Money spent on certain direct GHG reductions may be better spent on enrollment increases.

-**One City Policy: Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases.**
+One City Policy: Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases.
+{:class="policy-proposal"}

 Similarly, the plan is silent on home-to-school transportation, even though these car trips have an emissions impact on par with all PPS transportation emissions.
 By replacing car trips with walking, biking, or the bus, PPS can reduce the emissions it is responsible for.
 Money spent on replacing vehicles may be better spent on getting families walking and biking.

-**One City Policy: Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions.**
+One City Policy: Incorporate home-to-school transportation into the Climate Crisis Response Plan to encourage pulling more levers to reduce carbon emissions.
+{:class="policy-proposal"}

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}